 The 24-year-old’s power was too much for the Dragons defence as Jones made five tackle busts and managed to get away three passes.
 Eight players amounted over twenty tackles with Jones also falling into that category.
 Defence

-It was another big defensive effort at the AJ Bell Stadium from the Red Devils and, on his 100th game for the Club, Logan Tomkins racked up the most tackles with 33.
+It was another big defensive effort at the The Salford Stadium from the Red Devils and, on his 100th game for the Club, Logan Tomkins racked up the most tackles with 33.
 He was closely followed by Club Captain Weller Hauraki who made 32 and was the top tackler in the last home game against Hull FC.

 Kris Welham was the top tackler in the backs as he made 20 tackles while fellow centre Junior Sa’u wasn’t far behind with 18.
 Greg Johnson, Rob Lui, Mark Flanagan and Luke Burgess all failed to miss a tackle in yesterday’s game.
 Line breaking